Translating technology into business value

 How can you use technology to reach your business goals in faster, safer, and more effective ways?

-Don’t float around without connection to reality—instead make sure that your organisation’s technology and software are translated into real and long-term business value.
+Everyone wants to make sure that their organisation’s technology and software are translated into real and long-term business value.

-This is easier said than done, but there are certain things you should keep in mind when attempting to justify, demonstrate, or make the connection of technology to business purpose, KPIs, and revenue.
+In this regard, there are certain things you should keep in mind when attempting to justify, demonstrate, or make the connection bewteen technology and business purpose, KPIs, and revenue.

 First, it is important to remember and realise that achieving business value is primarily a leadership issue, not a technology issue.
 It is your organisation’s leadership, board of directors, C-suite, and management who point the direction and pave the way to success—or the lack thereof.

 Second, do not simply buy technology—like a new marketing suite, a digital platform, or a complex piece of software—on the sole ground that it exists or appears to be fresh and new.
 The grass is not always greener on the other side.
 Technology should always be used for a purpose, and in this case it means to support your organisation’s business processes.

 CIOs are both a part of the leadership in an organisation and a technologist delving into the more technical sides of your solutions.
 McKinsey suggests that CIOs that successfully grasp the business value from IT broaden their scope of action beyond the technical realm.

 With your aid, the CIO should consequently demonstrate tech-generated value in core business priorities and core IT performance, optimise investment value, measure operations value, discover common ground between IT and business, seek alliances with finance, HR, and other departments, and build better governance.